mileweb/docs-content-cdn/zh/docs/portal/secrets/editing-secrets.md

 3. Make your changes in the Update Secret form.
 Required fields are denoted by an asterisk (\*) and described in [Creating a Secret](</docs/portal/secrets/creating-secrets.md>).

-**Note:** If you change the secret name, property versions that refer to that secret will fail [validation](</docs/portal/tasks/validations.md>) and will have to be updated.
-However, if a property that was using the secret has already been deployed to staging or production, the property is not affected by the name change.
+**Note:** Deployed properties using the secret will continue to use its original value at the time of deployment.
+If you change the secret's name, property versions referring to the old name will not pass future [validations](</docs/portal/tasks/validations.md>) until you edit the properties to remove the references or update them to use a valid secret's name.
+If you change the secret's value, properties using the secret must be revalidated before they can be redeployed.

 4. Click the **Update** button.